kongware/ftor/README.md

 Or more precisely pure, first class functions

-in curried form and closing over their environments.
+in curried form, which close over their environments.

 Such function are used to define higher order functions and primitive combinators,